 Take OR-140 east of Klamath Falls to jump on the Oregon Outback Scenic Byway.
 Clustered around the town of Lakeview in Lake County, you’ll find a number of picturesque lakes that give this rugged region its name as well as the volcanic history that left the longest exposed fault scarp in North America rising 2,490 feet out of the desert floor — Abert Rim.

 Goose Lake, on the California border, is a tranquil spot for camping (to October 1), wildlife viewing and bird watching.
 Lake Abert, a saltwater lake, is an important stopover for migratory wildlife, though its waters have been drying up in recent years.
-The geographic sink that is Alkali Lake is noteworthy for its dunes, which support various species of plants.
 The Summer Lake Wildlife Area is a great spot for viewing migrating songbirds and waterfowl (closed October through January for hunting season).
 Privately owned Summer Lake Hot Springs offers lodging and a rustic bathhouse for enjoying the 106- to 118-degree natural hot springs.